superbox-dev/keba_keenergy/README.md

 ## Supported Systems

 The KEBA KeEnergy Integration works with heat pumps that provide a KEBA KeEnergy Web HMI interface.
-It is successfully used with devices from manufacturers such as M-TEC, Windhager, and ino, as well as other systems based on KEBA controls.
+It is successfully used with devices from manufacturers such as M-TEC, Windhager and ino, as well as other systems based on KEBA controls.

 ## Requirements